mfrasier/api-poc/README.md

 The log is base64-encoded in case you need to view it.

 Output returned from lambda is in file `lambda.out`

+The other lambdas can be tested in a similar fashion.

 ### External api server
 Call the api handler lambda via the API Gateway endpoint to emulate an external API server.